ISO 27001 Certification

 New – It aims to enhance the competence of personnel, resources, people and infrastructure and establishes sound communication, including external and internal, to establish a sound ISMS.
 An organization shall focus on “how to communicate” rather than “who will communicate.”

 Existing – It requires an organization to monitor, measure, analyze and evaluate the ISMS to ensure its effectiveness and efficiency.
 It evaluates the organization’s performance to the defined objectives.
-This clause also requires an organization to conduct internal audits to review its Information Security Management System (ISMS).
+This ISO 27001 clauses list also requires an organization to conduct internal audits to review its Information Security Management System (ISMS).

-New – An organization shall adopt comparable and reproducible methods to monitor, measure, analyze and evaluate the ISMS to ensure its effectiveness and efficiency.
+New – An organization shall adopt comparable and reproducible methods to monitor, measure, analyze, and evaluate the ISMS to ensure its effectiveness and efficiency.
 It evaluates the organization’s performance to the defined objectives.
-This clause also requires an organization to conduct internal audits to management review to measure its Information Security Management System (ISMS) and make necessary changes to meet the needs and requirements of interested parties.
+This is 27001 clauses and controls also require an organization to conduct internal audits to management review to measure its Information Security Management System (ISMS) and make necessary changes to meet the needs and requirements of interested parties.

 New – The number of Annex A Security Controls is reduced from 114 to 93 controls.
 These controls are further divided into 4 themes rather than 14 domains.